 Students must maintain grades of C- or better in all required courses for the major.

-All UMD Music majors are strongly encouraged to bring a laptop as specified on the School of Fine Arts page for Technology Requirements.
+All UMD Music majors are strongly encouraged to bring a laptop as specified under Technology Requirements.

 Recent UMD Graduates Job Placement Data & Employers

 Here's a sampling of positions and graduate programs Music Education B.Mus. grads have attained six months to one year after graduation.

 - Middle School Band Director - Duluth Edison Charter Schools, Duluth, MN

 - Middle School Band Director - Harrison School District 2, Panorama Middle School, Colorado Springs, CO